By Ansley Dalbo

 Sound familiar?
 For many of us, one of the results of all the changes due to COVID-19 has been weight gain.
 If that applies to you, or if the past few months are just a blip in an ongoing struggle with your weight, you may feel that the answer is to go on a diet.
 However, going on a diet is not the solution, and there are a lot of research studies (see a full list in the references below) and medical experts that will confirm that.

-Yes, eating well is important (not just what you eat, but how you eat—more about that here), but going a super-restrictive diet that eliminates major food groups will only result in a slower metabolism and a disordered attitude about food.
+Yes, eating well is important (not just what you eat, but how you eat – learn more on that here), but going a super-restrictive diet that eliminates major food groups will only result in a slower metabolism and a disordered attitude about food.

 We all have stories about how keto worked for our neighbor, and that’s because diets do work in the short-term, but ONLY the short term.
 A person on a diet will lose weight over three to six months, and he or she will feel great about themselves while that’s happening—but there MANY scientific studies that show that the vast majority of people will re-gain that weight back (and often more) over time.
 Our bodies are designed to fight back against weight loss because they think we’re losing weight because we’re starving.
 (For more about this, watch this video.)
 That’s why obesity is a chronic disease, and not a failure of willpower.